rust-lang/rustup/doc/src/overrides.md

 To verify which toolchain is active, you can use `rustup show`, which will also try to install the corresponding toolchain if the current one has not been installed according to the above rules.
+(Please note that this behavior is subject to change, as detailed in issue [#1397].)

 [toolchain]: concepts/toolchains.md
 [toolchain override shorthand]: #toolchain-override-shorthand